 All those challenges notwithstanding, though – the job of the business development manager is one of the most critical in an agency.
 Without a successful development expert, it’s difficult or impossible for an agency to thrive.

-In this post, we’re going to cover the role of a development manager, what they do, and why hiring one is an excellent idea for your team.
+In this post, we’re going to cover the role of a development manager, what they do, and why hiring one is an excellent idea for your sales and marketing teams.

 What Does a Business Development Manager do?